GetBack2Basics/Enterprise_Geo_Metadata_Discovery_Reprojector-/README.md

 -Checks node based reprojection on x% of each feature class -Contains input controls to work only on some files, continue, overwrite or skip based on logic requirements

-(c) NSW DPHI
+(c)(r) NSW DPHI

-Code is maintained in internal repository and maybe accessed via official requests through coreagc@gmail.com
+Code is maintained in internal repository and may possibly be accessed via official requests through coreagc@gmail.com

+Authors role: Created all code using AI tools and experience.
+Improved via consultation and implementing in stg-dev-test-prod environments through engagement with senior staff and program teams (data owners) and data users.